Marko-Korn/cafe-wifi-web/README.md

 # Database table
-Also a simple table which gets data from out database of cafes and siplays them in a HTML table.
+Also a simple table which gets data from out database of cafes and displays them in a HTML table.

 ![database](https://github.com/Marko-Korn/cafe-wifi-web/assets/9790303/d6dcf997-875c-4c54-a3cb-559dc04a8a6d)